meinauto/meinauto-js/doc/tutorials/module/MODULE-ORCHESTRATION-SYSTEM.md

 At least the inherit constructor is called.

-If a inherited public property / method is set, it doesn't set the parent public property / method.
+If an inherited public property / method is set, it doesn't set the parent public property / method.

 ```javascript
 MeinAutoJs.core.Manager.get('MeinAutoJs.app.MockApp.controller.Doing');